MetaFam/metagame-wiki/docs/playbooks/Path of the Writer Episode 1 0 617ae65ca624491ab516f40c8414b5ab.md

+---
-# Path of the Writer Episode 1.0
+title: 📚 Path of the Writer Episode 1.0
+---

+by Mushashi

 This article will describe a few of many paths a writer might take to earn income, while providing value to others in a decentralized manner in the web3 space.
 Let's jump right in.